hpc-carpentry/hpc-shell/_episodes/01-connecting.md

   If you already have SSH keys, make sure you specify a different name:
   `ssh-keygen` will overwrite the default key if you don't specify!

-If EcDSA is not available, use the older (but strong and trusted) [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) cryptography:
+If ed25519 is not available, use the older (but strong and trusted) [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) cryptography:

 ```